dmknght/rkcheck/README.md

 # Extra tools
 - rkcompiler is a file to compile all custom Yara rules.
 This won't be installed into system using `make install`
 - rkhiddenproc: A quick tool that check if system is having hidden process.
 It's faster than rkscanmal's process scanner because it has no memory scanning
-- rkscanpreload: A simple scanner, similar to `rkscanmal` which is staticly compiled.
+- rkscanpreload: ~~A simple scanner, similar to `rkscanmal` which is staticly compiled.
 This tool has no ClamAV as the file handler.
 The point of making it was to scan system was infected by LD_PRELOAD rootkit, therefore dynamically linked ELF can't read data hooked by this Rootkit family.
 The current ClamAV version on Debian has no static lib to do static compile so I have to write this standalone tool.
 This tool also do parsing `/etc/ld.so.preload` to check libraries in there.
-(Note: it doesn't support checking ENV right now)
+(Note: it doesn't support checking ENV right now)~~.
+Commented in Makefile.
+Researching for better solutions that can work on both user-land rootkits and kernel-land rootkits

 # Roadmaps
-- Update the tool with latest ClamAV and Yara engine
+- Update the tool with latest ClamAV and Yara engine.
+Support static build
-- Try static build for `rkscanmal` so no need to have `rkscanpreload`.
-- Research eBPF so this project can have proper way to detect Rootkit (LKM and eBPF rootkits)
+- Research eBPF so this project can have proper way to detect kernel-land and user-land rootkits

 # License, copyright
 - Reused Yara engine under BSD-3-Clause.